 I am not that person you think I am!!!

-My ego, believing it was wronged, started defending itself by attacking the other person!
-Oh my God – that can’t happen!
-Bt avoiding being a victim, it ultimately ends up as one.
+My ego, believing it was wronged, will automatically start defending itself by attacking the other person!
+By trying to avoid being ‘victimized’ again, it ultimately ends up as one.
 The defense comes from an unhealed wound, wanting at all cost to avoid the pain and suffering it experienced in the past.

 The pattern had to complete itself – my ego wouldn’t be fully satisfied until it was feeling guilt, unworthiness and giving me a good dose of lashing for not speaking up.
 This is what my victim is comfortable with, what it expects.
 Twisted?
 Yes!
 It got rewarded for staying small by avoiding feeling the real pain from the past – shame, embarrassment, unworthiness, despair, helplessness.